ioBroker/ioBroker.docs/docs/en/config/cli.md

 **Note:** If specified or configured repository has a lower version, it will be downgraded to this version.

 - `iobroker upgrade email` - upgrade `ioBroker.email` adapter to version in the configured repository.
-- `iobroker upgrade email https://raw.githubusercontent.com/ioBroker/ioBroker.js-controller/master/conf/sources-dist.json` - upgrade ioBroker.email adapter to version from on-line repository.
+- `iobroker upgrade email https://raw.githubusercontent.com/ioBroker/ioBroker.js-controller/master/conf/sources-dist.json` - upgrade `ioBroker.email` adapter to a version from on-line repository.

 ## iobroker nodejs-update
 This command upgrades Node.js to the version that will be found in the repository.